A Learning-Augmented Overlay Network: Optimum Static Skip List Network

-Given a \sln $\mathcal{N}$, we define a \textbf{path} $P_h(l, r)$ to be the set of vertices in the \textit{routing path} between the vertices $l$ and $r$ (as defined in (\ref{def:routing-path})), excluding $l$, i.e., $l\notin P_h(l,r)$.
+Given a \sln $\mathcal{N}$, we define a \textit{path} $P_h(l, r)$ to be the set of nodes in the \textit{routing path} between the nodes $l$ and $r$ (\autoref{def:routing-path}), excluding $l$, i.e., $l\notin P_h(l,r)$.
 This is a crucial simplification that allows the problem to be decomposed.
 Under this assumption, we have $d(l, r) = |P_h(l, r)|$.
 W.l.o.g., we assume that $P_h(l,r) = P_h(r, l)$.